biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

     multiple trees.
 E.g.: Strict consensus, as Bio.Nexus already implements; perhaps other methods like Adams consensus.
--   A function to calculate bootstrap support for branches given a target tree and a series of bootstrap replicate trees.
+-   A function to calculate bootstrap support for branches given a target or "master" tree and a series of bootstrap replicate trees (usually read incrementally from a Newick file).
 -   Functions for comparison of two or more trees.
 -   Simple algorithms for tree inference, i.e. neighbor-joining and parsimony tree estimation.
 For small alignments (and perhaps medium-sized ones with PyPy), it would be nice to run these without an external program, e.g. to construct a guide tree for another algorithm or quickly view a phylogenetic clustering of sequences.
+-   Tree visualizations: A proper draw\_unrooted function to perform radial layout, with an optional "iterations" argument to use Felsenstein's Equal Daylight algorithm.
+Circular radial diagrams are also popular these days.
+Any new function should support the same arguments as the existing Phylo.draw.

 Difficulty and needed skills
 Medium-to-advanced programming skill in Python -- it's important for